 Unfortunately, a brand’s offline behavior might occasionally be out of sync with its online image.
 This is especially true when bad information shows in search results for a corporation.
-This other digital narrative may undermine an otherwise wonderful reputation, whether it’s a few unfavorable reviews or a viral news cycle about a disaster.
+Also, this other digital narrative may undermine an otherwise wonderful reputation, whether it’s a few unfavorable reviews or a viral news cycle about a disaster.

-Don’t undervalue the significance.
+Furthermore, don’t undervalue the significance.
 Every aspect of your business is affected by your online brand reputation.
 So, before we get into any brand reputation management best practices, let me explain why it matters.

 What is the significance of brand reputation?